 A lot of Slovenes contracted loans in Swiss francs but they became difficult to reimburse because of exchange rate fluctuations.

-It means that the cost for reimbursing the credit cannot be inflated by more than 10% because of exchange rate differences between the two currencies.
+It means that the cost of reimbursing the credit cannot be inflated by more than 10% because of exchange rate differences between the two currencies.

 Moreover, banks need to repay borrowers if they paid too much in light of the new 10% exchange rate cap imposed by the Slovenian law.
 And the law affects contracts retroactively, even if the loans have already been reimbursed in full.